hyosung11/Launch-School/Courses/journal.md

 17:04 Complete the class version of RPS Game.

-19:15 Working on Code Reuse with Mixins
+19:15 Working on Code Reuse with Mixins.

+19:59 I don't remember what I was going to say.
+I finished first topic of mix-ins or mixins.